mohangk/goodroot.ca/content/_index.md

 ## Kellen Evan Person

-### Mugwump.
-Thinker.
-Spirit.
+### A Wise and Hairy Canadian Fellow

-A Canadian-born Internet native and entrepreneur, **Kellen Evan Person** - also known as Goodroot - loves to turn ideas into living things and inspire love-focused perspectives.
-Should you ever want a unique thought, he loves to bring his vision and wisdom to new ideas.
+A Canadian-born Internet native and entrepreneur, **Kellen Evan Person** - also known as Goodroot - is a grizzled Internet veteran.
 He's worked with monolithic technology companies, high-profile start-ups, and major Canadian academic institutions.

-After nearly two decades spent developing web technologies, he's shifting his focus to build heartful communities and advocate for Entheogen and Spirit.
+After spending nearly two decades developing web technologies, he's shifting his focus to build heartful communities, write, and advocate for Entheogen and Spirit.
+He's available for projects that tickle the heart and rekindle the spirit.

 <img src="https://github.com/goodroot/hugo-classic/raw/master/images/partywizard.gif">